Tornado outbreak sequence of April 4–7, 2022: Non-tornadic impacts

+On April 6, a damaging windstorm struck Laurel County, Kentucky in the East Bernstadt area.
+Trees, power poles, and homes were damaged, the steeple of a church was blown down, and two barns collapsed.
+A wind gust of 75 mph was also recorded in the town.
+Another windstorm in Beaufort, South Carolina blew down trees and power lines.
+Other areas of wind damage along with large hail were recorded elsewhere in the Southeastern United States as well.
+On April 7, severe wind gusts in the Jacksonville, Florida metropolitan area blew down trees.
+Large trees were also blown down in the Orlando metropolitan area and a home in the area lost a portion of its metal roof.
+An 82 mph wind gust was also recorded at the Treasure Coast International Airport.
+Areas of large hail also occurred from the Myrtle Beach, South Carolina metropolitan area northeastward through the Inner Banks region of North Carolina to the Hampton Roads (Virginia Beach–Norfolk–Newport News, Virginia–North Carolina, metropolitan area) region.
+Hail up to baseball size was recorded near Galivants Ferry, South Carolina, where a vehicle was damaged.
+Wind damage also occurred throughout the area as well with many trees and power lines blown down.
+Near Powellsville, North Carolina, a mobile home was blown over, causing an injury while maintenance buildings at Gatesville Elementary School in Gatesville, North Carolina were damaged as well.
+Heavy rain from the system also affected the Northeastern United States, forcing the New York Yankees to postpone their home opener against the Boston Red Sox until the next day.
+PA 611 closed due to flooding afterwards.

 Aftermath

 Soon after the EF4 tornado in Bryan County, Georgia, a state of emergency was set in place for the Pembroke and Ellabell areas.
 The American Red Cross set up temporary shelters for displaced citizens, and a curfew was also put in place for the area.
 Search and rescue teams from numerous neighboring towns came to aid in sweeping the area for injuries and aiding victims.
 Multiple GoFundMe donation pages also reached support in the thousands as the pages spread through social media.

 Following the tornadoes in Allendale County, South Carolina, the governor of South Carolina, Henry McMaster, was asked the declare the area as state of emergency by representative Justin Bamberg.
 The American Red Cross swiftly set up temporary shelters to aid families.
 All Allendale county schools were closed following the tornado as well.